trussworks/truss-interview/BROWSER_README.md

 If you complete the above and still have additional time, you can choose to complete one or more of the following extra requirements.

-**This is absolutely not required for submitting the work sample.**
+**This is absolutely not required for submitting the work sample and should not be worked on beyond the four hour time limit.**

 - The API only returns the first page of data by default.
 Add a "load more" button that loads additional pages of data when clicked.
 Only show this button if there is more data to be loaded.
 - Sort the table by a column's values when that column's header is clicked.
+- Spruce up your page with some extra styling & design elements!
+- Make sure your page is usable on mobile devices.
+- Include some tests.